TP-Lab/BlockchainGuideSeries-EN/README.md

 ## The History of Blockchain Wallets

 ```
 When talking about cryptocurrency , you have to talk about blockchain wallet.
-Bitcoin has been created for 10 years, and the blockchain also has gone through 3 periods.
-At that time,the wallet develops from single-chain wallet to multi-chain wallet,and it also develops from a transfer-receive wallet to a blockchain ecological service platform.
+Bitcoin has been created for
+10 years, and the blockchain also has gone through 3 periods.
+At that time,the wallet develops
+from single-chain wallet to multi-chain wallet,
+and it also develops from a transfer-receive wallet to a blockchain ecological service platform.
 ```